chocolatey/boxstarter.org/input/whyboxstarter.md

 ## Reboot Resiliency

 Anyone who has installed much software in a Windows environment understands that, like it or not, reboots are often required to complete an installation.
-Sometimes an install will simply fail with an obscure error if a reboot is pending or other times, the installation will not be complete, until a reboot is performed.
+Sometimes an installation will simply fail with an obscure error if a reboot is pending or other times, the installation will not be complete, until a reboot is performed.
 The primary objective of a Boxstarter installation, is to launch an environment installation no matter how complex, with no interruption.
 To achieve this, Boxstarter intercepts all Chocolatey install commands and checks for pending reboots.
 If a pending reboot is detected, Boxstarter will reboot the machine and automatically log the user back on and resume the installation.
 Boxstarter will even suspend Bitlocker, if enabled, to avoid prompts for the Bitlocker key upon reboot.

 ## Remote Installations

-All of the features discussed here can be performed either locally or on a Remote machine.
+All the features discussed here can be performed either locally or on a Remote machine.
 Whether it be a Virtual Machine or bare metal, Boxstarter uses a combination of PowerShell Remoting and Scheduled Tasks to allow one to fully configure a Windows environment on another machine.
 This is ideal for needing to repeatedly tear down and rebuild boxes with the same configuration.

 While using Chocolatey in a PowerShell Remoting session will most often succeed, many installs leverage the Windows Update service under the hood for certain installation steps.
 These will fail in a remote PowerShell session.
-Boxstarter intercepts all calls to MSIEXEC, DISM and its own Windows Update command and wraps then in a scheduled task that an run with a local administrative token leading to a successful install.
+Boxstarter intercepts all calls to MSIEXEC, DISM and its own Windows Update command, and wraps then in a scheduled task that can run with a local administrative token leading to a successful installation.

 ## Integrates with Hyper-V and Windows Azure VMs